RawkodeAcademy/RawkodeAcademy/projects/website/src/pages/shows/commitops/prospectus.md

 ## What is CommitOps?

-CommitOps is a monthly CICD and GitOps podcast that features four amazing guests, every month, from the best CICD companies in the Cloud Native community.
+CommitOps is a monthly Cloud Native CI/CD and GitOps podcast that features four amazing guests, every month, from the best CI/CD companies in the Cloud Native community.

 We meet on first Wednesday of every month with our panel to discuss a topic within the Cloud Native security space.